What is the “Gig Economy”?

 Benefits of the “Gig Economy”

-The Gig Economy gives companies a way to operate, in some instances, without the traditional employed workforce; attracting talent to projects without keeping them for subsequent projects which may not be as suitable.
+The Gig Economy gives companies a way to operate, in some instances, without the traditionally employed workforce; attracting talent to projects without keeping them for subsequent projects which may not be as suitable.
 In addition, it gives workers a way to vary their work life and experiences.

 The Gig Economy has been dubbed so due to the nature of how work is undertaken.
 Much like a band performing one off concerts or “gigs”, in a “Gig Economy” consultants and freelancers work in numerous locations and for different audiences.
 Some “gigs” are longer than others with rolling contracts and some are short, one off, if you will, performances.